actuallymentor/chia-plotting-automation/README.md

     - Make local private key
 1. Run `nohup zsh ./everplot.zsh & disown`

-Alternatively you may use `zsh _setup-remote.zsh`.
+Alternatively you may use `zsh _setup-remote.zsh ip.of.remote.server`.

 You can follow the progress with `tail -f nohup.out` and kill the process by running `kill -9 PID` where PIDs can be found using `ps aux | grep everplot`